kaesaecracker/servicepoint-simulator/README.md

 # servicepoint-simulator

-An emulator for the CCCB airport display.
+A simulator for the CCCB airport display.

 ![example render](example_render.png)

 In CCCB, there is a big LED matrix screen you can send images to via UDP.
-This project aims to build a working an application that can receive packages in the same binary format and display the contents to the user.
+This crate contains an application that can receive packages in the same binary format and display the contents to the user.

 Use cases:

-- getting error messages for invalid packages
+- getting error messages for invalid packages (instead of nothing happening on the display)
 - test your project when outside CCCB
 - test your project while other people are using the display